 Coach Brandon is a Walter Johnson alumnus of 2011.
 He graduated a year early and spent his three years rowing.
 During his time at WJ, he earned a Man of the Oar award his second year and voted co-captain his third year.
 After graduating from WJ, Brandon moved to Florence, Italy to study for a year through Marist College.
 Upon returning to campus in Poughkeepsie, NY, Brandon rowed briefly before flying abroad to Dublin, Ireland.

-Emma Green, Assistant Coach
+Emma Green, Lifetime Coach

 Coach Emma Green started with WJ Crew in 2008 when she came on to coach the

 girl’s team.
 She served as the team’s Head Coach from 2011 to 2016 and returned

 as an Assistant Coach in the Fall of 2018.
 In her previous stint with WJ Crew, Emma